ralph-mcardell/dibase-rpi-python/README.txt

 character may appear as the 2nd mode string character.

-If using an integer word data format then the values of the indiviual GPIO pins passed to write or returned from read are multiplexed into a single integer value where bit 0 (the least significant bit) of the word contains the value for the GPIO pin specified by the first (0th) item in the *open_pingroup* pin id
+If using an integer word data format then the values of the individual GPIO pins passed to write or returned from read are multiplexed into a single integer value where bit 0 (the least significant bit) of the word contains the value for the GPIO pin specified by the first (0th) item in the *open_pingroup* pin id